tenzir/tenzir/libvast/aux/README.md

        git -C aux/foo checkout COMMIT

-3. Go to the top-level directory of the VAST repository
+3. Go to the top-level directory of the Tenzir repository
 4. Create a commit for the updated submodule reference

        git commit -a -m 'Update aux/foo'

 ### subtrees
 1. Locate the remote location for foo (e.g., REMOTE)
-2. Go to the top-level directory of the VAST repository
+2. Go to the top-level directory of the Tenzir repository
 3. Pull from the remote repository:

        git subtree pull --prefix aux/foo REMOTE main --squash